amycruz97/amycruz97/README.md

 -->

 <h1> Hey there!
 I'm Amarachi Amaechi 👋.</h1>

-Hi, I'm Monica!
-I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+I'm a Front-End Engineer who is passionate about making the web accessible to everyone, creating technology to elevate people, and building communities.
-I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS, Jamstack (JavaScript, APIs + Markup) and GraphQL.
-I recently was selected to be an inaugural GitHub Star 🌟 based on my involvement in the tech community.
-My interest in the React ecosystem led me to launch React Ladies, a community for women and non-binary ReactJS developers.
+I also Create Technical Content on my blog and other platforms, and speaks at conferences worldwide. <br>
+I recently launched my ebook titled [Getting Started in Tech: A Guide to Building a Tech Career](https://gumroad.com/l/gswtebook) to help beginners transition smoothly into tech. <br>
+ My interest in building communities led me to launch [Vuejs Nigeria](https://twitter.com/vuejsNg), a community for VueJS developers in Nigeria.

 <h2> 👨🏻‍💻 &nbsp;About Me </h3>